 AES has about 30 generation facilities and two utilities in the US, more than 50 generation facilities in Brazil, Chile, Colombia and Argentina; about 20 generation facilities in the Dominican Republic, Mexico, and Panama; a handful of distribution businesses in El Salvador; and more than 10 generation plants in Bulgaria, India, Jordan, The Netherlands, Vietnam, and the UK.

 AES' generation business owns and operates power plants to generate and sell power to wholesale customers such as utilities, industrial users, and other intermediaries.
 Its utilities sell to end-user customers in the residential, commercial, industrial and governmental sectors.

-After two years of falling revenue (down 9% and 30%), AES generated a 2% increase in 2017 from 2016.
+After two years of falling revenue (down 9% and 30%), AES generated 2% increases in 2017 and 2018.
 Over a longer term, the company’s revenue has fluctuated largely depending on energy markets.

 Applied Energy Services (AES) was founded in 1981, three years after passage of the Public Utilities Regulation Policies Act, which enabled small power firms to enter electric generation markets formerly dominated by utility monopolies.
 Co-founders Roger Sant and Dennis Bakke, who had served in President Nixon's Federal Energy Administration, saw that an independent power producer (IPP) could make money by generating cheap power in large volumes to sell to large power consumers and utilities.

 Arlington, VA 22203-4168

 Chairman: Charles O. Rossotti

 New Delhi, India